Just because we can eat a particular food doesn't mean that a Chihuahua can.

 - Anti-bacterial soap

-Coffee is one of the world's most popular beverages, with more than half of the United States adult population consuming it on a daily basis.
+Coffee is one of the world's most popular beverages, with roughly 83% of the United States adult population consuming it on a daily basis.
 But if your day begins with a hot cup of Joe, you should keep it away from your Chihuahua.

 Coffee -- along with other common foods and beverages (see below) -- contains the crystalline purine stimulant caffeine, which is toxic to dogs.
 Unlike humans, our canine companions cannot effectively metabolize caffeine, leading to heightened effects of the substance.

 Symptoms of caffeine poisoning include hyperactivity, excitement, dehydration, panting, shaking, hyperthermia, increased salivation, vomiting and tremors.
 In severe cases, seizures and death may occur.
-Symptoms usually appear within 1-2 hours of exposure.
+Symptoms usually appear within 1 to 2 hours of exposure.